pantheon-systems/documentation/source/docs/articles/organizations/adding-a-custom-upstream.md

   - going-live
 keywords: custom upstream, distribution, remote repository, upstream
 ---
-Create a custom version of WordPress or Drupal, and submit information for us to add to the platform.
+Create a custom distribution of WordPress or Drupal and add it to the Pantheon platform.
+This will enable users of the affiliated organization to create sites using a specialized codebase as a starting point.

 ## 1. Create a Remote Repository.